Small Groups Registration

 First steps in the field

-When the project was handed to us, it had already been worked by another team for almost three months, but it was approached purely from a graphic design perspective.
+When the project was handed to me, it had already been worked by another team for the past month, but it was approached purely from a graphic design perspective.

-After our team reviewed the prototype, we quickly realized it lacked intuitiveness, logical flow and clear feedback mechanisms, but we had a major issue… the delivery date was less than two weeks away.
+After me and my team lead reviewed the prototype, we quickly realized it lacked intuitiveness and clear feedback mechanisms, but we had a major issue… the delivery date was less than two weeks away.

 Old Design